Learn how to set up DIY housing for baby chicks and ducks. What you need, what you should avoid, and everything else in between.

 Normally I just keep all my little chicks in a large box using our plastic waterer and feeder found on Amazon.
 Baby chicks are delicate dainty creatures that sip their water and nibble their food.

-Ducklings on the other hand (and I say this with love) are clutzy and clumsy and dive into their food and water as if they have not had either in weeks.
+Ducklings on the other hand (and I say this with love) are clumsy and sloppy and dive into their food and water as if they have not had either in weeks.

-That box I had planned on using the entire 2 months my chicks are indoors only lasted 1-week thanks to Thelma and Louise.
+That box I had planned on using the entire 2 months my chicks were indoors only lasted 1-week thanks to Thelma and Louise.
+They splashed so much water that the box was soon sopping wet.
 I needed to come up with a new box and a new system that would outlast the antics of two crazy ducklings.

-That night he brought me home this box that was PERFECT!
-I filled it with a fresh layer of wood shavings and put it onto a tarp to protect the floor.
+That night he brought me home a box that was PERFECT!
+Low enough for me to get in and out yet still high enough to keep everyone inside.
+I took the box and filled it with a fresh layer of wood shavings and then placed it onto a tarp to protect the floor.

 Setting up Water for Baby Chicks and Ducks

-I was so in love with this idea I immediately ran off to the store to get a couple of super cheap cake pans and cookie racks.
+I was so in love with this idea I immediately ran off to the store to get a couple of super-cheap cake pans and cookie racks.
+I believe I spent just under a few dollars for all the supplies.

 Once I had everything set up to my liking I filled the jug with water and place it on top of the rack.